 We are actively planning for an in-person summer at Westtown, while mindful of the evolving considerations due to COVID-19.
 We are working in partnership with our colleagues across the Union for Reform Judaism (URJ), and have had numerous conversations with medical advisors, with residential camps that operated in Summer 2020, and with partners at the Foundation for Jewish Camp and American Camp Association.
 We will continue to work closely with these partners over the next several months and into summer, to offer a safe camp experience for our community.

-Bonim (current Grades 5-7), Olim (current Grades 8-10) and Gesher (current Grade 11) focus on one major per 12-day session in which they spend time in instruction and application with our Arts Mentors.
+Bonim (current Grades 3-7), Olim (current Grades 8-10) and Gesher (current Grade 11) focus on one major per 12-day session in which they spend time in instruction and application with our Arts Mentors.
+Arts Mentors supply packing list items for each discipline.
 Click the Art Discipline to learn more.

 Classical + Contemporary Theatre